Total Synergy Alternative for Australian Engineering Firms (2026)

 If you’re looking for a Total Synergy alternative, chances are the product hasn’t quite delivered on its promise.
 Total Synergy markets itself as an all-in-one platform for architecture, engineering, and construction firms.
 And on paper, the feature list is impressive.
 But there’s a recurring theme across user reviews on Capterra and G2: the system is powerful, but painfully complex.
 As one reviewer put it, it has a “huge learning curve and incredibly complex system which took a long time to get the hang of, even for a smaller business.”

 That complexity has real costs.
-And for many ANZ firms, it’s enough to start exploring what else is out there.
+And for many Australian engineering firms, it’s enough to start exploring what else is out there.
+So if you’re a 10 to 50 person consultancy weighing up the switch, here’s what to look for in a replacement, and how the leading Total Synergy alternative stacks up.

 The Total Synergy Problem Nobody Talks About

 Total Synergy has been around for years and recently secured growth investment from M33 Growth and PSG to scale further.
 The product covers a wide range of ground: project management, time tracking, invoicing, resource planning, and document management.
-Its three pricing tiers run from AU$10/user/month (Professional) up to AU$49/user/month (Enterprise), with critical features like CRM, HR, and advanced reporting sold as separate add-ons.
+It doesn’t publish its pricing, though.
+The plans page lists two tiers, Business and Enterprise, and points you to a quote rather than a number, with critical features like CRM, HR, and advanced reporting sold as separate add-ons.

 That add-on model is where frustration builds.
 The base product handles basic project tracking and timesheets.
-But the moment you need CRM capabilities (Synergy CRM add-on), staff leave management (Synergy HR add-on), better reporting (Analytics Plus add-on), or document control (Synergy PIM add-on), costs climb quickly.
-A 20-person engineering firm on the Business tier with three add-ons could easily be paying AU$50-60 per user per month for what competitors include in their standard package.
+But the moment you need CRM capabilities (Synergy CRM add-on), staff leave management (Synergy HR add-on), better reporting (Analytics Plus add-on), or document control (Synergy PIM add-on), the per-seat cost climbs well beyond the base subscription.
+A 20-person engineering firm that needs three of those add-ons is paying a meaningful premium for what competitors include as standard, and because the pricing isn’t public, it’s hard to know what you’ll actually pay until you’re deep in a sales conversation.

-The underlying issue is that Total Synergy was built to be configurable enough for large enterprise practices, and that flexibility comes at the expense of simplicity for the mid-market firms that make up most of the ANZ architecture and consulting engineering landscape.
+The underlying issue is that Total Synergy was built to be configurable enough for large enterprise practices, and that flexibility comes at the expense of simplicity for the mid-market firms that make up most of the Australian consulting engineering and architecture landscape.

 What a Total Synergy Alternative Should Actually Deliver